ARCHIVES:

 But the one change that was apparent and crucial was the passage from a nation of shortages, scarcity, and fixed roles to one of surplus and abundance so the growth of the individual was conditioned by boundless expectation and boundless frustration.
 There were no well-defined roles in such a universe, only imagination.

 "Ah good", I thought to myself, while sharing a pipe with my old friend, the judge.
 The people intuitively understood that when America transformed into a world power (and much of the conflict in those 40 years was a conflict over that fact) it would hardly change through time.
-Change would be a personal matter, a micro-matter, but on the macro-level little if anything would change expect the force and vector of the inhuman until, finally, the people would be exhausted of carrying their burden and give up the ghost.
+Change would be a personal matter, a micro-matter, but on the macro-level little if anything would change except the force and vector of the inhuman until finally, the people would be exhausted of carrying their burden and give up the ghost.

 The democratic spirit desired to drive upward toward the type of transcendence that would free it of old and crippling habits, conflicts, and demons of the past.
 At that moment it would be delivered to freedom.
 What enrichment would keep that spirit alive?
 What knowledge would permit passage from one state to another?